 A part from handling physical interrupts, the illustration shows how VMWare issues I/O requests on behalf of the VMs, All such virtual I/O requests are performed using RPC calls between the VMM and the VMX process which then end up doing a normal syscall to the host OS.
 To allow overlapped execution of the virtual machine with its own pending I/O requests, the VMX process runs different threads:

-• The Emulator thread which handle the main loop that execute VM instructions and emulate the device front-ends as part of the processing of RPC calls.
+thread which handle the main loop that execute VM instructions and emulate the device front-ends as part of the processing of RPC calls. - Other threads

 Now back to the world switch, which is very similar to traditional context switches you might have encountered before (like between the kernel space and user space, or between the debugger and the debuggee), provides the low-level VMM mechanism that loads and executes a VM context, as well as the reverse mechanism that restores the host OS context.